 Portfolio of 5 images.
 Portfolios should consist of your strongest artwork and should include drawings or paintings from direct observation (as opposed to referencing photographs).
 Make sure the photos of your artwork are well-lit, not blurry, and show only the artwork (you may need to crop).
 A smartphone camera is typically sufficient.

 - "Login" to an already existing account, or “Sign Up” to make a SlideRoom account.
 (SlideRoom is a free service.)

 - If creating a new account, open the email that was automatically sent to you and click on the activation link.
 Log in to your new account.

 - Select "CE Pre-College Scholarships" from the Directory.
 Note: This form is used for both scholarship applications.
 (School type and indication of financial need will be used to determine eligibility and distribution of funds.)

 - Complete the application form sections online and upload your personal statement and digital portfolio images.
 The recommendation letter will be requested from your instructor via SlideRoom -- be prepared to submit you teacher's/counselor's email address.

 - Once all sections are completed, review and submit your application.
 Once submitted, it cannot be altered.
 Logout when finished.
-Be sure to make note of your SlideRoom login information: you can use this account for future SlideRoom applications at PAFA and other participating institutions.
+Be sure to make note of your SlideRoom login information: In addition to logging in to complete an application in-progress, you can use this account for future SlideRoom applications at PAFA and other participating institutions.